DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

 Business requirements (e.g., service-level agreement (SLA), master service agreement (MSA), statement of work (SOW))
+* **Non-Discolsure Agreement (NDA)**
+    * contract with vendors and suppliers not to disclose the company's confidential information
+* **Service-Level Requirements (SLRs)**
+    * Document specific requirements that a customer has about any aspect of a vendor's service performance
+    * may include:
+        * System response time
+        * Service availability
+        * Data preservation
 * **Master Service Agreement (MSA)**
     * defined as any contract that two or more parties enter into a service agreement
     * should address compliance and process requirements the customer is passing along to the CSP
     * should include breach notification (CSP duty)
 * **Service-Level Agreements (SLA)**
+    * SLRs are documented in an SLA
     * Stipulates performance expectations such as maximum downtimes and often include penalties if the vendor doesn't meet expectations
     * generally used with external vendors (like CSP) and is legally binding
     * often includes financial penalties for non-performance, amy allow customer to terminate a contract